ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

 **[RXX]**	BPI Storage  MUST support authenticated naming systems.

-An authenticated naming system in the context of this document is defined ...
+An authenticated naming system in the context of this document is defined as a security protocol that enables a named entity such as an internet domain to be bound to cryptographic material such as a public key that allows for cryptographic authentication of the named entity.
+An example is a W3C DID or DNS-based Authentication of Named Entities [(DANE)](####DANE).

 Non-normative examples include but are not limited to certificate authorities or a self-certifying PKI namespace.